-Most people learn yoga by taking a group class with an experienced instructor, but one-on-one sessions are available.
+Most people learn yoga by taking a group class with an experienced instructor, but one-on-one sessions are also available.
 These private or semi-private sessions cost more.
-Classes usually last from 45 - 90 minutes and start with warm-up exercises, move to a guided series of yoga postures designed to stretch and tone all areas of the body, and generally end with deep relaxation or meditation.
-Throughout the class, the teacher instructs you on breath control and proper body alignment.
+Classes usually last from 45 to 90 minutes and start with warm-up exercises, move to a guided series of yoga postures designed to stretch and tone all areas of the body, and end with deep relaxation or meditation.
+Throughout the class, the teacher helps you with breath control and proper body alignment.

 Your instructor will encourage you to practice at home to get the most from yoga.

-Yoga improves fitness, lowers blood pressure, promotes relaxation and self-confidence, and reduces stress and anxiety.
+Yoga improves fitness, lowers blood pressure, promotes relaxation and self confidence, and reduces stress and anxiety.
 People who practice yoga tend to have good coordination, posture, flexibility, range of motion, concentration, sleep habits, and digestion.
-Yoga is a complementary therapy that has been used with conventional therapies to help treat a wide range of health problems, but it is not a cure for any particular disease.
+Yoga is a complementary therapy that has been used with conventional medicine to help treat a wide range of health problems, but it does not cure any disease.

 Studies show that yoga may help the following conditions: